This quilt is a protest against the lack of services available to women and girls in the slum areas of Nairobi.

 Cecilia’s block shows a man beating his wife, while their child covers his ears and runs into the garden.
 Cecilia says that domestic violence can be emotional as well as physical, and is often triggered by alcohol.

 Eunice is deeply concerned by the impact of drugs on young people, particularly girls.
 Her graphic design is shaped like a human skull which is filled with addictive substances such as pills and cigarettes, as well as a syringe.

 As well as leading the training, Christine made two blocks for the Woman’s World Quilt.
-The first block, on the left, shows girls helping their mother to carry water and firewood.
-Christine’s second block shows boys and girls making bricks, which puts them at risk and is also illegal.
+This block shows girls helping their mother to carry water and firewood.
+Christine’s second block shows boys and girls making bricks, which puts them at risk from accidents and is also illegal.